alankent/OrdinaryCartoonMaker/README.md

 normally required to get the bubble positioned correctly, but its useful to quickly get it in the right posiion.

+## Future plans

+I would like to make it easier to create animation clips using motion capture from a webcam (like VSeeFace + EVMC4U + EasyMotionCapture), VR headset and controllers, or something like Sony Mocopi.
+Still experimenting.
+It might make more sense as a seperate window.

 ## Known issues

 * I have not worked out how to set the recorder track movie file type via script.
 The filename is set, but the file type stays as MP4 (not WebM).